 - Structural changes in the workforce will affect where, when, and how we work.

 The Windsor-Essex report considered four probable futures relating to the severity of public health, how it has impacted the regional unemployment crisis, and how it has restructured society.
 Some notable findings from the Windsor-Essex report found:

 - Resolving the unemployment crisis requires an investment in work-based learning and industry-based curriculum to adapt to the post-pandemic labour market.

 - Industries must consider an agility-based framework in their business plans to respond to quickly changing events.

 - Structural changes in the workforce will impact how we connect, create, and communicate.

 Each report describes how the supply and demand of the labour market may shift in the next 12-24 months as a result of COVID-19 and identifies specific actions and initiatives that employment and training services, government, secondary and post-secondary education, and community leaders can implement in the near future to mitigate impacts or bridge skills gaps that emerge in each of the future scenarios.
 The reports are accompanied by an interactive online dashboard of key scenario indicators that determine the scenario-based labour market outcomes.

-Through the participation and collaboration of partners and various local stakeholders, this report equips Southwestern Ontario with the foresight to promote proactive adaptation of the labour market to pandemic and post-pandemic conditions including social distancing, the normalization of working from home, reduced travel, changes to consumer demand, changes to global supply chains, and more.
+Through the participation and collaboration of various community partners, this report equips Southwestern Ontario with the foresight to promote proactive adaptation of the labour market to pandemic and post-pandemic conditions including social distancing, the normalization of working from home, reduced travel, changes to consumer demand, changes to global supply chains, and more.